 You deserve the right to live the life of your dreams.

-If you put in the effort you will achieve that amazing life of your dreams and I’m going to help you get there.
+Put in the effort and you will achieve that amazing life of your dreams.
+An amazing life free of depression.
+I’m going to help you get there.

 When you want to quit, don’t.
 Stop for a moment and ask yourself what would an amazing life look like for you?
 What do you want?

 You have to be gentle and develop patience with yourself.
 It took me a long time to finally fight my way out of depression, and even longer to get where I am now.
-Even now I still have days where I relapse.
+Even now I still have days where I relapse into depression’s dysfunctional embrace.
 That’s the bad news, that I don’t believe these feelings will ever truly fade.

 The good news, however, is that they become scars reminding you of your past so you don’t fall back into it.
 They can heal, you just have to be careful about not letting those wounds reopen.